Blueberries are excellent plants for the home gardener, providing not only delicious fruit, but plants that have outstanding ornamental value as well.

 CHOOSING THE PLANTS

-CHOOSE YOUR VARIETIES from our list according to height or fruiting time.
+CHOOSE YOUR VARIETIES according to height or fruiting time.

 PLANTING 2 VARIETIES will help produce better pollination than just one variety.

 CHOOSE A LOCATION that receives full sun in well-drained, acid soils high in organic matter.